Jeff Birkenstein, Ph.D.

 Jeff Birkenstein is a professor in, and previously chair (2009-2016) of, the Department of English at Saint Martin's University in Lacey, Washington.
-Dr. Birkenstein is a Fulbright Scholar, having spent his time at Petrozavodsk State University, Russia, in 2013.
+Dr. Birkenstein is a two-time Fulbright Scholar, having spent his time at Petrozavodsk State University, Russia, in 2013 and, in 2024, at Bar-Ilan University, Israel.
 He was faculty president for the 2015-2016 academic year.
 He received his Ph.D. from the University of Kentucky in 2003; he has a second MA in TESOL, also from Kentucky.
 His first MA was from California State University, Long Beach, where he was lucky enough to study under Charles E. May, the influential short story critic.
 After first attending Orange Coast (Community) College, he graduated from UCLA in 1993 as an English major.
 His major interests lie in American and world short stories; food; and, cultural criticism, especially post-9/11 narratives.

 Jeff Birkenstein strives to break down the walls between the classroom and the world.
-To this end, he has traveled the world, having visited 44 countries and 49 states, often for teaching and research or while leading or co-leading student trips, including in Austria, China, Italy, Ireland, Japan, Mexico, Morocco, San Marino, Portugal, Russia, Spain, Taiwan, and Vatican City.
-He was a Fulbright scholar at Petrozavodsk State University (Russia) in 2013; an Upton Foundation Fellow, researching food in American history and literature in the Janice Bluestein Longstone Culinary Archive at the University of Michigan Libraries in 2014.
+To this end, he has traveled the world, having visited 46 countries and 49 states (not South Carolina - yet), often for teaching and research or while leading or co-leading student trips, including in Austria, China, Ireland, Italy, Japan, Mexico, Morocco, Portugal, Russia, San Marino, Spain, Taiwan, and Vatican City.
+He was a Fulbright scholar at Petrozavodsk State University (Russia) in 2013; in 2024, he will again be a Fulbright Scholar, this time at Bar-Ilan University (Israel); a 2019 MLA Humanities Innovation Course Development award winner (with Irina Gendelman, Ph.D.) for his team taught course, "From the Beginning: Indigenous Storytelling of Food and Medicine"; and, an Upton Foundation Fellow, researching food in American history and literature in the Janice Bluestein Longstone Culinary Archive at the University of Michigan Libraries in 2014.

 His critical work, too, merges literature, the classroom, and the larger world.
 For example, his horror at watching live on television a plane crash deliberately into New York's World Trade Center led to a conference and then a class (co-taught with anthropologist David Price) and then a book: Reframing 9/11: Film, Pop Culture and the "War on Terror" (Continuum 2010), co-edited with Anna Froula (East Carolina University) and Karen Randall (University of Bedfordshire, UK).
 Another example: a varied and interested eater for his entire life (including, finally, those scorpions in Beijing), he uses these diverse experiences when teaching a course called "Food & Fiction," which has, in turn, led to more writing, more traveling (especially with Communications professor Irina Gendelman), more team-teaching and, of course, more good eating.